 We are determined to meet your contraception and sexual health requirements during the Coronavirus pandemic and any periods of lock down.

-The clinic is currently running a system of telephone triage and consultations in order to reduce face to face contacts which risk virus spread.
+PHASE 4 The clinic is continuing to run a system of telephone triage and consultations in order to reduce face to face contacts which risk virus spread.
 This is for everyone’s safety.
-There will be situations where patients will need to attend clinic and we will be asking if you have had any symptoms of fever, cough or breathlessness or if you are currently self isolating.
+Please ensure we have an up to date contact number.
+There will be situations where patients will need to attend clinic and we will be asking if you have any Coronavirus symptoms of if you are currently self isolating.

 Our staff are available during our normal opening hours and we would request that you contact us by phone, text or email for advice.
 We will make every effort to ensure you receive the help and advice that you need and we aim to respond to your queries by the next working day.

-Routine procedures– we are not currently routinely fitting IUD’s or removing implants during Phase 3 but this will resume in Phase 4.
-We are currently fitting implants and removing IUD’s as these are much shorter procedures with less risk of exposure.
+Routine Procedures- We are now able to fit, replace or remove implants and IUD’s.
 Please contact the clinic if your device has expired or you are experiencing any symptoms or complications or to book a telephone consultation and appointment slot for your procedure.

 - Mirena or Levosert 5 year hormonal IUS– current guidance shows that these are highly effective for up to 6 years but protection can be topped up with either condoms or the progesterone only pill also known as the ‘mini pill’ or POP.
 Contact the clinic if you would like to arrange additional contraception.